-Neon tetras are extremely easy fish to care for, which is one of the main reasons why they’re usually the first fish that any beginner fish keeper is recommended to buy.
+The Neon tetra is an extremely easy fish to care for, which is one of the main reasons why they’re usually the first fish that any beginner fish keeper is recommended to buy.
 As their name suggests, they have striking colors that make them stand out in a community tank, even when there’s no light.
 They do prefer being kept in schools of at least five tetras, though.

-Neon tetra are a true schooling fish and look amazing in large groups in a well planted aquarium.
+A true schooling fish, Neon tetra look amazing in large groups in a well-planted aquarium.
 Aquascaped aquariums look incredible with a large school of neons.
 Read our guide on the best aquascaping fish.

 Get a Neon tetra if: